Civil, Didier (1973– )

 c1979 (18x24)

-Deetjen is clearly from the northern school — and this work was bought at a small Cap-Haitien gallery.
-He was almost certainly a student of Philomé Obin.
-The attention to detail in this painting, as well as its subject, would have pleased the old master, who may well have seen the work and would surely have commended it if he did.
-Philomé would not have objected to the distorted perspective: the too quickly narrowing of the hall, front to back.
+The painter was almost certainly a student of Philom� Obin.
+The attention to detail in the work, as well as its subject, would have pleased the old master, who may well have seen the work and would surely have commended it if he did.
+Philom� would not have objected to the too quickly narrowing of the hall, front to back, since his own work often displayed a similarly inventive perspective.

 Home | List of Artists | e-mail: ned_hopkins@msn.com | Reading | Links